arkadiusz97/UniversalBot/README.md

 UniversalBot allows send a one specyfied GET/POST request from a many proxy servers.
-Proxies are saved in file "proxies.txt" in following format: [ip address]:[port].
-Program can be used to multiple voting on a site, where you have to send only one request.
+Proxies are saved in file "proxies.txt" in following format: [host]:[port] or [host]:[port]:[user]:[password].
+Program can be used to multiple voting on a site, where you have to send only one request or to the positioning of the page in search engines.
-Note: Proxies in example file may be outdated.